 Expand Your Craft and Skill Set

-Evan Duff is an actor pursuing a musical theater career in Manhattan, for instance.
-He’s attempting to teach himself to play the guitar: a long-term and long-delayed aspiration.
-“These are difficult times, and the industry has a way of consuming our lives,” Duff said.
+Evan Duff, for instance, is an actor pursuing a musical theatre career in Manhattan.
+While in quarantine, he’s attempting to teach himself the guitar: a long-time yet long-delayed aspiration.
+“These are difficult times, and the industry has a way of consuming our lives,” Duff said in a recent interview.
 “While all that is on pause, I think the best thing we can do to better ourselves is to ask what we want out of life, and live that experience fully while we have no other obligations.”

-“Actors who are pursuing [self-taping]…it’s a good time to watch the hours of Youtube videos that casting directors all over the country put out as a resource to actors.
+“Actors who are pursuing [self-taping] … it’s a good time to watch the hours of YouTube videos that casting directors all over the country put out as a resource to actors.
 It’s fascinating to hear casting agents I’ve never met, yet auditioned for many times, answering questions from actors.
-[That’s an] invaluable resource…knowing who you’re auditioning for.”Henry Haggard
+Knowing who you’re auditioning for [is an] invaluable resource.”Henry Haggard, actor

-An important reminder, Haggard mentioned that as a highly social person, this period of isolation has been challenging for him.
+Haggard also mentioned that, as a highly social person, this period of isolation has been challenging for him.
 Doubtless many actors can relate.
 Staying busy and creative has helped Haggard navigate this stressful time.
+Moreover, taking on a new challenge or joining a virtual class is a great way to meet people and connect with others in the same boat.

 Remember the Importance of Art